kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 -->

 #### Background on multi-pod replicas (LWS)
-In this KEP, the LeaderWorkerSet (LWS) is used as the primary example of a multi-pod replica system.
-The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and each "worker" pod and the number of pods in the group (size).
+A LeaderWorkerSet (LWS) the primary example of a multi-pod replica.
+The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and for the "worker" pods.
 This is useful in cases where a leader process coordinates multiple worker processes, particularly in AI/ML distributed workloads for model training and inference.

-All worker pods are treated the same: they are created from the same template, operated on in parallel, and if any workers fail the group is considered failing.
-A LeaderWorkerSet object will specify "replicas," which are not additional pods (group size), but additional leader+workers pod groups.
-For unique identification, each worker has an index, and each replica of the group has an index.
-The pods have various labels providing information as seen in the [docs](https://lws.sigs.k8s.io/docs/reference/labels-annotations-and-environment-variables/).
+All worker pods are treated the same: they are created from the same template, scheduled in parallel, and if any workers fail the group is considered failing.
+A LeaderWorkerSet object will specify `replicas` for the number of leader+workers groups and `size` for the number of pods per group.

 #### Background on the `Workload` API